chainapsis/cosmos-sdk-interchain-account/docs/starport/README.md

 Now let's check if the IBC account has been registered on chain `foo`.

+Open a new terminal window in workspace 1

 Use the `src.channel-id` in the relayer's `config.yaml` for the next command.

 **Workspace 1**